Evangeline Marrs Whipple: Second marriage

 As a wealthy widow, Evangeline later began a relationship with Rose Cleveland, the sister of President Grover Cleveland.
 Rose had served as her brother's White House hostess (First Lady of the United States) from 1885 to 1886 because he was not married when he took office.
 The relationship between the women continued until Evangeline met Bishop Henry Benjamin Whipple in Florida while she was on vacation.
-Henry Whipple was the first bishop of Minnesota, known for advocating for Native American rights.
+Whipple was the first bishop of Minnesota, known for advocating for Native American rights.
 He maintained a winter home in Florida, and founded a church in Maitland, Florida.
 Evangeline was an "intimate friend" of Whipple's first wife Cornelia Wright Whipple, a daughter of Benjamin Wright of Jefferson County, whom he married in 1842 and who died in 1890 from injuries sustained in a railroad accident.

-Evangeline married the bishop in 1896, moved to Minnesota, and changed her legal family name to Whipple.
+Bishop Whipple married Evangeline in 1896, moved to Minnesota, and changed her legal family name to Whipple.
 Henry Whipple was 36 years her senior.

-She then began a period of humanitarian and philanthropy, working with her husband, a missionary for The Episcopal Church.
+She then began a period of humanitarianism and philanthropy, working with her husband, a missionary for The Episcopal Church.
 She greatly expanded the Cathedral of Our Merciful Saviour, provided the fund for the construction of the St. Mary's School for Girls, also in Faribault, and worked to improve education provided to women.

-Henry died in 1901.
+Henry Whipple died in 1901.
 In his honor, Evangeline commissioned several memorials to him, including the bell tower for the Cathedral of Our Merciful Saviour.
 She stayed in Minnesota following his death and continued supporting the community.
 In 1902, she traveled to Italy with Rose Cleveland.
 They corresponded when apart.

 Italy

-In 1910, Whipple left Minnesota for Italy, traveling with Cleveland, to be with her terminally ill brother Kingsmill Marrs, and never returned to the United States.
+In 1910, Evangeline Whipple left Minnesota for Italy, traveling with Cleveland, to be with her terminally ill brother Kingsmill Marrs, and never returned to the United States.
 Whipple moved to Bagni di Lucca and the two women spent the next eight years doing philanthropic and civic work, such as building an orphanage.
 In recognition of their contribution to the city, Bagni di Lucca named a street after Whipple.
 Whipple often socialized with her friends such as Nelly Erichsen in the three houses that she owned.

 After the onset of the Great War, both Whipple and Cleveland volunteered for the Red Cross in Italy, in addition to their friend Erichsen.
 During the war, Whipple also worked to address the Spanish flu pandemic and transport people displaced due to the war to Bagni di Lucca by providing humanitarian aid.
 Erichsen contracted Spanish influenza during the 1918 flu pandemic, and died shortly after the end of the war.
-Cleveland also died several days later from the flu after nursing for Erichsen.
+Cleveland died several days later from the flu after nursing for Erichsen.

 Whipple continued to travel around Europe and advocate for women's issues around the continent.
 In 1928, A Famous Corner of Tuscany written by her was published.
 It was dedicated to Cleveland.